TriumphLLC/Blend4Web/deploy/doc/en/_sources/physics.txt

 *Max Suspension Travel Cm*
     Maximum suspension travel in centimeters.

 For the ``Steering Wheel`` it is necessary to specify the maximum steering angle (``Steering Max``) and the ratio between the turn of the steering wheel and the turn of the wheels  (``Steering Ratio``).
 The maximum steering angle value is specified in revolutions.
 A single revolution equals to 360 degrees.
-Therefore if ``Steering Max`` is equal to one and ``Steering Ratio`` is equal to 10, the maximum turn of the steering wheel will be 360 degrees and the maximum turn of the front wheels will be 36 degrees.
+Therefore, if ``Steering Max`` is equal to one and ``Steering Ratio`` is equal to 10, the maximum turn of the steering wheel will be 360 degrees and the maximum turn of the front wheels will be 36 degrees.

 On this stage you can export and load the scene into the engine.
 We recommend to create a road surface with a physics material.
 To choose the controlled object press the ``Q`` key in the Viewer and select the chassis.
 Use the ``W``, ``A``, ``S``, ``D`` keys as controls.

 We can additionally tweak the ``Damping`` of ``Translation`` and ``Rotation``.
-This will influence the speed and inertion of the vehicle.
+This will influence the speed and inertia of the vehicle.

 The friction and elasticity of the road surface material do not influence the vehicle's behavior.